eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-07-mdl-rulebook.md

 data elements must be encoded in JSON.
 For the former, data elements must be encoded in CBOR.

-However, mobile driving licenses are legally specified in the proposed EC Regulation 2023\_127 (4^th^ Driving License Regulation).
+However, mobile driving licences are legally specified in the proposed EC Regulation 2023\_127 (4^th^ Driving Licence Regulation).
 This Regulation specifies that mDLs shall comply with the ISO/IEC 18013-5 standard.
 It does not mention any other standards, in particular not
 \[SD JWT\].
 Consequently, mDLs issued to an EUDI Wallet Instance shall